rogerkeays/fluent/README.md

-# fluent: Static Extension Methods for Java
+# Fluent: Static Extension Methods for Java

-*fluent* allows you to call static Java methods as if they were object methods.
+*Fluent* allows you to call static Java methods as if they were object methods.
 For example, instead of writing:

     assertNotEmpty(getHttpContent(createSharedUrl(website, "styles.css")));